mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 {{<img src="provision-vm.png" alt="Graph showing 2020 server outperforms my 2017 server on both NAS and SSD">}}

 My new server brought a huge speedup to this workflow.
 Cloning a VM went from 15 minutes on my old server to less than four minutes on the new one.
-Comparing SSD to SSD is less impresive, as

-On my old system, I typically provisioning a new VM using network storage since I had so little local disk.
-Including system updates, that process took 15 minutes!
-With my new server, it's under four minutes.

 If I skip the package upgrade step, the speedup is a little less impressive.
-The new server still blows away performance on NAS storage dropping from eight minutes to just under two and a half.
+The new server still blows away performance on NAS storage, dropping from eight minutes to just under two and a half.
 SSD to SSD, it underperforms my previous server.
 It's likely that cloning a VM is primarily disk-bound, and my old M.2 SSD was faster than my new SATA SSD.

 ### Boot a VM